Spiced Ranger Cookie Recipe

 Ranger cookies are a drop cookie recipe that are similar to the cowboy.
 The cowboy is known for having oats, chocolate chips, and pecans.

 It is believed that ranger cookies may have originated in Texas and were originally known as Texas ranger cookies or lone ranger cookies and the name was eventually shortened to simply ranger.
 Another theory about why they are called ranger cookies is because one can take pretty much anything from the ranger station and put it into them and they will still turn out good.

-However, one thing is for certain and that is, they have been around for decades dating back as far as the 1920's.
-Since then, they have been tweaked to one's liking, yet most all ranger cookies include-oats, shredded coconut, and cereal (most commonly Rice Krispies).
-Some common other additions to them include nuts, spices (nutmeg, allspice, cinnamon, ect), raisins, or other dried fruits and chocolate chips.
+However, one thing is for certain and that is, they have been around for decades dating back as far as the 1920s.
+Since then, they have been tweaked to one's liking, yet most ranger cookies include-oats, shredded coconut, and cereal (most commonly Rice Krispies).
+Some common other additions to them include nuts, spices (nutmeg, allspice, cinnamon, etc.), raisins, or other dried fruits and chocolate chips.

 Have you ever had Ranger Cookies?

 - 1/2 cup Softened Butter, (Not Melted)

 - 1/2 cup each Brown and Granulated sugar

 - 1/2 teaspoon Baking Powder